mgoldcoin/mgold/en/technical-details/waves-contracts-language-description/standard-library.md

    - `.recipient` - return an address for initial assets placing as Address
 * DataTransaction -[Here](https://docs.wavesplatform.com/technical-details/data-transaction.html) you can find more details about Data Transaction.
    - `.data` - List[DataEntriesType]
-* SetScriptTransaction - sets the script which veri es all outgoing transactions.
+* SetScriptTransaction - sets the script which verifies all outgoing transactions.
 The set script can be changed by another SetScriptTransaction call unless it's prohibited by a previously set script.
    - `.script` - Option[ByteVector]
 * SponsorFeeTransaction - [Here](https://docs.wavesplatform.com/technical-details/sponsored-fee.html)  you can find more details aboutfee sponsorship.
    - `.assetId` - return an asset id as ByteVector